 Sports leaders success

 Westfield invite Sports Leaders of Y7-Y11 and the selection process is tough.
-Upon being selected the Sports Leaders meet every single Thursday to plan and organize events within our community.
+Upon being selected the Sports Leaders meet every single Thursday to plan and organise events within our community.
 We regularly see all 75 Sports Leaders attend the meeting.

 Despite the demise of School Sport Partnerships – the Westfield Family of Schools remains strong and we help deliver 20 Sporting Competitions and Festivals each year.